Payment Controls – your questions answered

 What message types are covered by SWIFT Payment Controls?

 The service will initially focus on key payment messages: MT 103, MT 202, MT 202COV, MT 205 and MT 205COV.
 Message scope will be extended progressively.

 What message types will be covered by Payment Controls?

 The Payment Controls service will initially focus on sent SWIFT MT payment messages.
 As SWIFT develops the service the message scope will be extended.

-Payment Controls is specifically targeted to address the needs of institutions with lower volumes of SWIFT messages.
-It complements SWIFT’s Daily Validation Reports service, which is already being used by customers to supplement their existing fraud controls.
+Payment Controls is specifically addresses the needs of smaller institutions with limited resources and lower volumes of SWIFT messages.
+It is easy to implement, simple to use and affordable, so ideally suited to the needs of these smaller banks.
+The service comprises SWIFT Daily Validation Reports , which is already being used by customers to supplement their existing fraud controls.
 Payment Controls will be used by the compliance, operations and payment teams.

-Is Payment Controls a mandatory part of the Customer Security Programme?
+Is SWIFT Payment Controls a mandatory part of the Customer Security Programme?